jalvin99/RedditSentimentAnalyzer/README.md

 - CPU cores: 4
 - Graphics card: NVIDIA GeForce RTX 3050

-To setup the project locally, first you will have to add .env files for setting and accessing up the database as well as enabling connection to the Reddit API.
-Instructions are provided in the three .env.template files in the backend/ directory.
+To setup the project locally, first you will have to add .env files for setting up and accessing the database as well as enabling connection to the Reddit API.
+Instructions for doing so are provided in the three .env.template files in the backend/ directory.

 For prawconfig.env, you'll need to obtain Reddit Developer credentials by creating an application at https://www.reddit.com/prefs/apps/.